Arecius88/Jujutsu/README.md

 # Jujutsu

-A program to choose, at random, technics in jujustu Kai system.
+A program to choose, at random, technics in jujustu Kai system for 1 dan.
+Right now it's only for Kihon for 1 dan.

+Plan for this project is:
-Ambition to make a GUI for it
+  Make a GUI
+  Make it possible to change kyu-grade and only get that kyu-grade Kihon.
+  Include Jigo wasa for all kyu and dan-grades include Renraku Wasa for all kyu and dan-grades